Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-In agreement with previous DFT+U and dynamical mean-field theory calculations \cite{zainullina2011,san18}, these states correspond to different occupations of the $d$-orbitals and to different spin configurations of the Co ions, thus breaking the isotropy of the $ab$-plane and stabilizing the magnetic stripe order in this plane.
+In agreement with previous DFT+U and dynamical mean-field theory calculations \cite{zainullina2011,san18}, such competing states correspond to different occupations of the $d$-orbitals and to different spin configurations of the Co ions, thus breaking the isotropy of the $ab$-plane and stabilizing the magnetic stripe order in the plane.
 The existence of quasi-degenerate states probed experimentally by the present low-temperature specific heat measurement accounts well for the observation of large thermal fluctuations in the specific heat transition.
 Indeed, the vicinity of competing states enhances the fluctuations.
 The proposed scenario suggests that, at temperatures sufficiently high above $T_N$, the AFM order melts into a mixture of other spin states rather than into a paramagnetic state lying at much higher energy.
-Within this scenario, the reduced orthorhombic distortion forced by the HP quenching enhances the latent geometrical frustration and leads to a near degeneracy of competing states, thus suppressing $T_N$ and enhancing further the fluctuations in the transition region.
-This phenomenology is again consistent with the scenario of Ising-like transition driven by an order-disorder transition mechanism proposed in Ref.~\onlinecite{lenz23}.
+Within this scenario, the reduced orthorhombic distortion forced by the HP quenching enhances the latent geometrical frustration, thus leading to a more pronounced near degeneracy of competing states.
+As a consequence, the AFM order is weakened ($T_N$ is lowered) and the thermodynamic fluctuations in the transition region are further enhanced.
+This phenomenology is again consistent with the scenario of an Ising-like transition driven by an order-disorder transition mechanism proposed in Ref.~\onlinecite{lenz23}.